r3537/game-boilerplate/README.md

 - Third-party softwares are covered by respective EULA;

 - Only proprietary content of NAME, are covered by Creative Commons License - Attribution - No Derivative Works 3.0 Italy [CC BY-ND 3.0 IT (http://tinyurl.com/k5thym8)];

-Through this license, NAME assigns to user a non-exclusive right to use the work.
-The user is authorized to:

-- Use the work until the deadline and / or conditions have expired;
-- Allow the use of the work by third parties within the limits of what normal use allows (with the exception of access to sources or other - if not allowed);

-The user is not authorized to:

-- Use the work for the direct provision of paid services to third parties, except as expressly provided in this license;
-- Modify the work in any part, none excluded - if not permitted;
-- Access any sources for any purpose (including appropriation, copying, re-use or otherwise - if not permitted);
-- Transmit or provide access to any sources to third parties - if not permitted;
-- Sub-license, rent, sell, rent, distribute or otherwise transfer the work or part of it - if not permitted;

-Any third-party works used retain their license.